yinchanted/mockup-comments/README.md

 :octocat: "Add to my app", let's leave the button there for now but only if the user is logged in.

 :seven:/:two::six:
-- [ ] is there a way to make "View Documentation" closer to the content?
+- [x] is there a way to make "View Documentation" closer to the content?
 It appears to be on the side and can be missed..

+:seven:/:two::nine:
+- [ ] "API Documentation" in a box works for now.
+However can we call it "Developer Reference" and replace in all places where we refer to "Documentation"?

 ## Documentation:
 :seven:/:two::three: